 GO TO THE FARM

 When we lived in Dallas, we’d visit Samuell Farm pretty regularly.
 That’s where our kids learned to dip candles and shuck corn.
 We’ve not been back in years, but this summer we are determined to spend a day at a working farm somewhat closer to home.
-Visit Providence Farm, and you too can milk cows, gather eggs, go on a hayride, and buy homemade jelly from one of the best cooks I know.
-Their summer hours are a little irregular, so it’s best to call for an appointment.
+Take a family vacation at a working farm, and you too can milk cows, gather eggs, go on a hayride, and feast on fresh, hot biscuits with homemade jelly.

 I’ve made it my goal to read every picture book in our library aloud to my little ones this summer.
 We’re marking our place on the shelf with an index card and work from left to right.
 This keeps me from reading the same few favorites over and over and over, and gives my pre-readers the opportunity to discover some new favorites.